Murders of Anna and Olivia Zimmerman: Olivia's body found

-After 45 days, on June 10, 2021, a bag weighed down with an anchor containing the remains of Olivia, the eldest of the two, appeared 1000 m deep on the seabed, and three miles from the coast.
-The body of the missing girl was found off the coast of the island's capital, Santa Cruz de Tenerife, near the Auditorio de Tenerife.
+After 45 days, on 10 June 2021, a bag weighed down with an anchor containing the remains of Olivia, the eldest of the daughters, appeared 1000 m deep on the seabed, and three miles from the coast.
+Her body was found off the coast of the island's capital, Santa Cruz de Tenerife, near the Auditorio de Tenerife.

-After the discovery, the body was transferred to the Forensic Anatomical Institute of Tenerife for an autopsy.
-The following day, it was revealed that fingerprint tests confirmed that it was Olivia's body.
+After the discovery, her body was transferred to the Forensic Anatomical Institute of Tenerife for an autopsy.
+The following day, it was revealed that fingerprint tests had confirmed that it was Olivia's body.

-Upon the discovery of Olivia's body, Beatriz Zimmermann expressed her desire to remove the paternal surname from her daughters' names, thus erasing any link that may refer to it, leaving names such as Olivia and Anna Zimmermann de Zárate.
-On June 13, Beatriz published a letter of thanks for the support received.
+Upon the discovery of Olivia's body, Beatriz Zimmermann expressed her desire to remove the paternal surname from her daughters' names, thus erasing any link that may refer to it, leaving their names as Olivia and Anna Zimmermann de Zárate.
+On 13 June, Beatriz published a letter of thanks for the support received.

 Reactions

 The case was the subject of great media coverage that transcended the borders of Spain.
 Newscasts and newspapers from various countries in Latin America, the United Kingdom, Italy, Portugal, Germany, and Australia echoed the case.